-(c) "Pupil with a disability" has the meaning ascribed to it in - NRS 388.417. - (d) "Suspend" or "suspension" has the meaning ascribed to it in NRS 392.4607. - Sec.
-4. NRS 388C.150 is hereby amended to read as follows: - 388C.150 1.
-The governing body of a university school for profoundly gifted pupils shall adopt: - (a) Written rules of behavior for pupils enrolled in the university school, including, without limitation, prohibited acts; and - (b) Appropriate punishments for violations of the rules. - Except as otherwise provided in subsection 3, if suspension or expulsion of a pupil is used as a punishment for a violation of the rules, the university school for profoundly gifted pupils shall ensure that, before the suspension or expulsion, the pupil has been given notice of the charges against him or her, an explanation of the evidence and an opportunity for a hearing.
+- (c) "Pupil with a disability" has the meaning ascribed to it in NRS 388.417.

+- (d)] "Suspend" or "suspension" has the meaning ascribed to it in NRS 392.4607.

+Sec.
+4. NRS 388C.150 is hereby amended to read as follows:

+388C.150 1.
+The governing body of a university school for profoundly gifted pupils shall adopt:

+- (a) Written rules of behavior for pupils enrolled in the university school, including, without limitation, prohibited acts; and - (b) Appropriate punishments for violations of the rules. - 2.
+[H] A pupil enrolled in a university school for profoundly gifted pupils shall only be suspended or expelled in a manner consistent with the requirements for the suspension or expulsion of a pupil enrolled in a public school within a school district as set forth in NRS 392.4601 to 392.472, inclusive. - Except as otherwise provided in NRS 392.467, suspension or expulsion of a pupil is used as a punishment for a violation of the rules, the university school for profoundly gifted pupils shall ensure that, before the suspension or expulsion, the pupil has been given notice of the charges against him or her, an explanation of the evidence and an opportunity for a hearing.
 If a pupil is suspended or expelled, the pupil or, if the pupil is under 18 years of age, the parent or guardian of the pupil may appeal the suspension or expulsion in accordance with the provisions of NRS 392.4671.
 The university school shall ensure that a pupil who is suspended or expelled and is appealing the suspension or expulsion or a pupil who is being considered for suspension or expulsion continues to attend school and receives an appropriate education in the least restrictive environment possible as required by NRS 392.4673.
 The provisions of chapter 241 of NRS do not apply to any hearing or proceeding conducted pursuant to this section.
-Such a hearing or proceeding must be closed to the public.
+Such a hearing or proceeding must be closed to the public. - [3.
+A pupil who is at least 11 years of age and who poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, who is selling or distributing any controlled substance or who is found to be in possession of a dangerous weapon as provided in NRS 392.466 may be removed only after the university school for profoundly gifted pupils has made a reasonable effort to complete a plan of action based on restorative justice with the pupil in accordance with the provisions of NRS 392.466 and 392.467.]